JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_faq.md

 As a result of disabling building searchable options, the [Settings](settings.md) that your plugin provides won't be searchable in the <ui-path>Settings</ui-path> dialog.
 Disabling of the task is suggested for plugins that are not intended to provide custom settings.

+### Gradle fails with `The request for this plugin could not be satisfied`

+Gradle may fail with the following exception if the IntelliJ Platform Gradle Plugin is applied to the project multiple times with version specified more than once:

+`The request for this plugin could not be satisfied because the plugin is already on the classpath with an unknown version, so compatibility cannot be checked.`

+If you apply the plugin in the <path>settings.gradle.kts</path> file, the version needs to be omitted when applying it in other <path>build.gradle.kts</path> files.

 ### How to show the log file of a sandbox instance?

 The most convenient way to see the logs of a running IDE is to add a tab to the <control>Run</control> tool window displaying the contents of <path>idea.log</path> file.
 In the Gradle `runIde` run configuration, add the log file path according to [sandbox location](ide_development_instance.md#the-development-instance-sandbox-directory) as described in [View logs](https://www.jetbrains.com/help/idea/setting-log-options.html).

 ### Task `setupDependencies` not found in root project 'projectName'

 This exception is thrown when there's no `setupDependencies` task present in the project scope.

 See [Migrating from Gradle IntelliJ Plugin](tools_intellij_platform_gradle_plugin_migration.md#setupdependencies) for more details.

 ### How to expose my plugin API sources to dependent plugins?